denistsoi/franklinchen.github.io/content/post/2012-02-07-on-playing-my-first-games-of-chess-in-a-year.markdown

 I don't play in chess tournaments any more, but I could not help myself when i decided to remember my casual games from the party and enter them into the computer the next morning.
 It's a *habit*.
 When I was playing chess seriously, I was going to the [Pittsburgh Chess Club](http://pittsburghcc.org/) every week and playing blitz.
 Some people play blitz as throwaway fun.
 Not me.
 These blitz were actually excellent material for me to learn from.
 I would go home after playing a dozen or so games of blitz and enter all the interesting games into my computer in order to analyze them.

+### (Update of 2015-12-21)

+Three years later, I made a focused push, temporarily putting many things aside in my life, in the fall of 2015 to achieve my US Chess National Master title, and finally made it, a dream come true.

+Also, I have been teaching private lessons since 2013.

 ## What I look for when analyzing a game I played

 It doesn't matter whether I win or lose a game.
 I thirst to find out where *I could have done better*.